sassoftware/esp-kubernetes/README.md

 * lightweight open, multi-user, multi-tenant deployment
 * lightweight open, single-user deployment

-Before you proceed:
-* Decide which deployment approach you intend to take.
-Carefully read the associated prerequisites for your chosen deployment before editing any file or running any script.
+Before you proceed, decide which of these deployment approach you intend to take.
+Carefully read the associated prerequisites for your chosen approach before editing any file or running any script.
-* Download the pre-built Docker images made available through your SAS Event Stream Processing Software Order Email (SOE).
-The SOE points you to information about how to download these images and load them into a local Docker repository.
-* Record the names of the images that you download.
-You specify these names when you set essential environment variables.

 ## Components of the SAS Event Stream Processing Cloud Ecosystem
 ### YAML Templates